Home Learning Centre How Much Does an EICR Cost? The Complete 2026 UK Price Guide

 How much does an electrical safety check cost?

 An electrical safety check and an EICR are the same thing.
-Prices in 2026 range from £99 for a small flat up to £400 for a large 5 bedroom property.
-Landlords typically pay £99 to £139 for standard rental properties.
-The certificate is renewed every 5 years or at every change of tenancy.
+Landlords typically pay £99 or £140 with us depending on the number of circuits, against a UK average of £150 to £250.
+The certificate is renewed every 5 years or at every change of tenancy, whichever comes first.

 Is an EICR 3 years or 5 years?